 - Going beyond the trauma and integrating the narrative.
 The trauma becomes your gift.
 Your strength is in the integration of your unique narrative.
 Find oils that connect you to a specific place, sense of belonging.
-For the integration process, champa
+For the integration process, champaca, angelica, myrrh, etc.

 For personal and global re-alignment, we must open up and tell our stories and the stories of our ancestors.

-I now offer group classes and private consultations live or by Skype on this subject.
-Please email me at [email protected] for more information and to schedule a consultation.
+I now offer live and live-online classes and private consultations in person or by Zoom on this subject.
+Please email me at [email protected] for more information or go to www.aromagnosis.com to schedule a consultation.

 To order our oils and attars: cathysattars.com